prez13/get-bgg-info/README.md

-# get_bgg_info
+# get-bgg-info
-Get information about games listed on boardgamegeek.com into a Google spreadsheet
+Get information about games listed on boardgamegeek.com into a Google spreadsheet.